 Who We Are

-FBACF is governed by an Executive Board that meets the second Thursday of each month.
+FBACF is governed by an Executive Board and meets monthly.
 FBACF's General Membership meets on a quarterly basis.
-We invite you to attend a quarterly General Membership meeting to learn more about FBACF and how we help our military family members in need.
+We invite you to attend a quarterly General Membership meeting to learn more about FBACF and how we help our military community members in need.
+Upcoming meeting information can be found on our Facebook page.

 What We Do